Media Expo looks at USD 31.0 mn wide-format Indian market

 If you are the wide-format printer or any way related to the rising out of home (OOH) segment or into advertising and signage solutions, you need to be at Pragati Maidan.
 This is where the action is, at Media Expo Delhi.

 The three-day event is from 24 July to 26 July 2015, (10 am to 6 pm), and entry is from gates 1, 7, and 10 of Pragati Maidan, New Delhi.

 Expectations are high, as the exhibition promises to offer an environment bustling with potential.
-It promises to enable the visitors to analyse the global market and network with partners across the industry, demonstrating new-age solutions in signage, point of purchase, advertising, printing, retail and shop displays, and promotional material.
+It promises to enable the visitors to analyze the global market and network with partners across the industry, demonstrating new-age solutions in signage, point of purchase, advertising, printing, retail and shop displays, and promotional material.

 The exhibition also comes at an important juncture when the OOH segment and the wide-format market in India are poised for spectacular growth, fuelled by increasing advertisement expenditure, growth in the packaging industry, surging demand for digital prints in the textile industry and strengthening of the print industry.

 According to 6Wresearch, global market research and consulting firm, India's wide-format printer market is estimated to reach USD 31.0 million in 2015.
 Roll to Roll large format printers have captured a lion's share in the market dominated by applications such as print media, textile, architectural, banners, and signboards.
 At the same time, the share of flatbed wide-format printers is expected to increase due to their adoption in the advertising and packaging industry.